jhbell/jhbell.github.io/_drafts/cmake-what-you-need-to-know-part-2.md

      style="width: 200px; height: 200px; padding-bottom: 25px" />
 This post is the second part of a few posts that explain some basic usages of [CMake][cmake] that I have found to be clean and effective.
-This part will go over creating a multi-directory project and including other cmake projects and libraries.
+This part will go over creating a multi-directory project and including libraries.
 If you haven't read [part one][cmake-wyntk-p1], I would encourage you to do so as this is a continuation of that first post.

+# Recap

+In my [last post][cmake-wyntk-p1] I talked about how we could set up a simple cmake project.
+I mentioned how CMake does a lot of the work for you, but hides most of the things that happen.

+This can be both good and bad.
+For example, think of your favorite IDE.
+Most IDE's allow you to press a green play button which will automatically compile and run your program.
+This is great and has allowed for huge advancement this **The IDE Illusion**.